2017-2018 New York Archdiocese At a Glance

 Inner-City Scholarship Fund (Inner?City) offers families with financial needs the opportunity to provide their children with a quality, values-based K–12 education.
 In 2017–18, Inner City raised $15.3 million in need-based scholarship support for more than 8,000 Catholic school students, preparing them with the skills and values to succeed in college and beyond.
 Champions for Quality Education (Champions) partners with underserved archdiocesan elementary schools to meet the diverse needs of today’s students.
 By supporting academic and enrichment programs, as well as capital repairs that would otherwise be out of reach, Champions equips Catholic schools to deliver a competitive, faith-filled education to students of all backgrounds.
 In 2017–18, Champions awarded over $2 million to implement new educational programs and complete critical facility improvements.

 Our Legislative Priorities

-- Ensuring our schools receive their proper benefits under the Smart Schools Bond Act, which provides technology equipment and services to schools
+- Ensuring our schools receive maximum support for classroom technology under the Smart Schools Bond Act and the federal E-Rate program;

-- Fighting to ensure the federal, state, and local governments comply with their obligations to our schools under Titles I, IIA, and III of the Every Student Succeeds Act (ESSA)
+- Ensure the federal, state, and local governments give our students and teachers their fair share of federally-funded programs under Titles I, IIA, III and IVa of the Every Student Succeeds Act (ESSA);